OracularIS/autest/docs/tests_docs/BASE_OUB_0040000_WAIT_REL_MOCA_V001.md

-# **BASE_OUB_0020000_WAVE_PLAN_MOCA_V001**
+# **BASE_OUB_0040000_WAIT_REL_MOCA_V001**

 <!-- SMART_DOC_GEN_TEST_DESCR - Start -->
-The BASE tests that create orders, set ord.wave_set column.
-This test builds upon that and plans a wave for the wave set.
-So this allows for a mechanism to combine multiple orders into a single wave.
+This test builds upon the concepts of other BASE outbound tests.
+It will wait for the allocated wave to become completely released - so the core idea is that it is waiting for the pick release manager to do its job.
 <!-- SMART_DOC_GEN_TEST_DESCR - End -->

 ## **Test Category**

 **☐** Custom